 Last year, we received guidance from the staff of the S.E.C. that the Commission would not object to all shareholders writing their Voter Control Number received from management of the Company-AAG, a banker, or a broker, on our proxy cards.

-The CHALLENGERS encourage you to download and print out as many copies of their proxy cards as you feel necessary for potentially sending to the Company-AAG, EquiServe, ADP, your banker or broker, for your records--in an attempt to be certain that your ballot or voting instruction are properly counted.
-A reminder--shareholders are entitled to only one vote per share, and the later-dated proxy, either by the CHALLENGER'S or the Company- AAG's, will count.
+The CHALLENGERS encourage you to download and print out as many copies of their proxy cards as you feel necessary for potentially sending to the Company-AAG, EquiServe, ADP, your banker or broker, and for your records.
+A reminder-shareholders are entitled to only one vote per share, and the later-dated proxy, either by the CHALLENGER'S or the Company-AAG's, will count.